What is passive smoking, and is it really that bad?

 The risk for heart disease increases

 Smoke ages the heart, too, not just looks.
 Coronary heart disease is the second leading cause of death in the UK.
+Research from the British Heart Foundation shows that heart and circulatory diseases cause an average of 460 deaths each day in the UK.
+That's more than 160,000 deaths per year - equivalent to one death every three minutes.

 Exposure to tobacco smoke is a main cause for developing heart disease.
 There used to be an idea that heart issues only affected the elderly.
 That couldn't be farther from the truth.